Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

-circular shadow as the value of $Q$ increases.
-On the other hand, in metrics such as modified Kerr and Braneworld where the value of $a$ is not so constrained by the $Q$ parameter, we see that the effects associated with angular momentum are preserved even for values close to $Q_{max}$.
-Moreover, in the Braneworld case such effects can even be increased, since a larger $Q$ parameter allows to increase the maximum spin parameter $a_{max}$, so the effects on the shadow are even more evident.
+Metrics such as the Kerr-Newman, Kerr-Sen and Dilaton present nearly spherical shadows for $Q_{(p)}\rightarrow Q_{(p)max}$.
+As can be seen in Table \ref{tab:Qamax}, the angular momentum $a$ vanishes as $Q_{(p)}$ increases, so that the spin effects becomes negligible.
+In these metrics, the effects on the shadow associated with angular momentum, such as the increase in size, the shape of $D$ and the horizontal displacement will be reduced as the parameter $Q_{(p)}$ approaches $Q_{(p)max}$.
+Something particular occurs with the Kerr-Sen metric.
+As in the Kerr-Newman and Dilaton cases, the larger the $Q_{(p)}$ the lower the allowed $a$.
+However, the reduction in size and the loosing of the $D$ shape as $Q_{(p)}$ increases is much more noticeable in the Kerr-Sen spacetime.
+This is due to the properties of the characteristic parameter and how it affects the metrics.
+On the other hand, in metrics such as modified Kerr and Braneworld where the value of $a$ is not so constrained by $Q_{(p)}$, the effects associated with the angular momentum still present even for high $Q_{(p)}$ values.
+Moreover, in the Braneworld case such effects can even be increased, since a larger $Q_{(p)}$ allows to increase the maximum spin parameter $a_{max}$, so the effects on the shadow are even more evident.
+Thus, we see that in general the parameter $Q_{(p)}$ exaggerates or attenuates the effects of angular momentum.